indilib/indi-3rdparty/README.md

   * Etc: Any other tabs created by the driver.
 * Issues: Any problems or issues or warnings the users should be aware about when using this driver.

-### Sample Drivers

-You can base a new driver from an existing driver.
-Look in either the examples or drivers/skeleton directories on how to get started.

 # Unit tests

 In order to run the unit test suite you must first install the [Google Test Framework](https://github.com/google/googletest).
 You will need to build and install this from source code as Google does not recommend package managers for distributing distros.(This is because each build system is often unique and a one size fits all aproach does not work well).